alexantaki16/covid/README.md

-# The Covid19 Project with Chest X-Rays
+# The Covid19 Project with Chest X-Rays (view code in master branch - we are in main).

 The Covid19 pandenmic has changed the world.
 When Covid hit the U.S.A in March of 2020, everything shut down.